Programming as Theory Building: Peter Naur's Essay

 Middle click in firefox

-Posted on Fri, 01 Jan 2016 in Systems • Tagged with linux
+Posted on Fri, 01 Jan 2016 in Infraestructura • Tagged with linux

 Stop firefox from opening the pasted url with the middle mouse button